-The second Arctic Policy Hackathon will take place in October 2023 in Reykjavik.
+The second Arctic Policy Hackathon took place in October 2023 in Reykjavik.
 Organized by The Gordon Foundation, the Canadian International Arctic Centre, and the Arctic Mayors’ Forum, the hackathon is taking place ahead of the 2023 Arctic Circle Assembly.

-The hackathon will bring together new leaders to address the topic of The Future of the Arctic: Keeping Next Generation Leaders in the Arctic.
+The hackathon bought together new leaders to address the topic of The Future of the Arctic: Keeping Next Generation Leaders in the Arctic.

 In partnership with the Canadian International Arctic Centre and the Arctic Mayors’ Forum, The Gordon Foundation ran the first Arctic Policy Hackathon (APH) in Reykjavik, Iceland in October 2022.
 Emerging leaders from across the circumpolar North developed policy recommendations addressing food sovereignty in the Arctic.